SAP-archive/yaas-storefront/Readme.md

 the scripts/test.sh; end-to-end tests can be run via scripts/e2e-test.sh.
 Unit test code coverage is published to folder "coverage" after running the unit test suite.

+## Adding Locales

+There are two distinct localization settings related to the store:  there are the language preferences that are configured in Builder, and then there are translations for all static information that's displayed in a store.
+The Builder settings determine the language preferences for data retrieved through services, as well as the available language options that shoppers can select in the store.
+The static information (button labels, instructions, etc) are provided in constant files in the code base - see **public/js/app/shared/i18/lang**.
+Out of the box, the project currently only provides data in English and in German.
+If the preferred language is supported by the app localization settings, it will be selected; otherwise, the static localization will be presented in English.
+To support additional languages, provide your own localized constants and load the data in **public/js/app/shared/i18n/providers/translation-providers.js**.

 ## Multi-Tenant Mode

 This project also contains the basic wiring to run the same code instance against multiple configured storefronts.
 In order